Last Updated on

 There is definitely not that much product in them, even less than what a restaurant would pour you for about the same price.

-Spätlese Trocken – this was a 2015 Riesling from German.
+Spätlese Trocken – this was a 2015 Riesling wine sample from German.
 I expected a little more from the only white wine of the bunch.
 The information card that came in the box stated this wine was on the sweeter side and was a “knife-edge balance of crisp and fruity,” however, I wouldn’t describe it like that.

-As a white wine lover, it was sweet at first but was a bit dry for my preference and had a bitter after taste.
+As a white wine lover, it was sweet at first but was a bit dry for my taste preference and had a bitter after taste.
 I don’t think I’d ever try it again outside of Vinebox.
 Vinebox suggested this wine be paired with hot Thai food such as pad Thai but I don’t think that any food would enhance the boring and bitter taste of this wine.

 Cuvée Du Pure Léonce – this 2015 Cabernet from France wasn’t too bad.
-Vinebox noted this wine as “Raspberry compote with a green streak.”
+Vinebox noted this red wine as “Raspberry compote with a green streak.”
 I’m not sure where they come up with these sayings but I definitely didn’t taste raspberry or anything that resembled a “green streak.”

 Vinebox suggested the wine be paired with a “traditional Thanksgiving fair” or hearty food such as roasted meats.
 I found that this wine wasn’t particularly strong like other reds can be and that it didn’t have a very sharp aftertaste which, in my opinion, is a good thing.